Molds vs Yeasts

-Molds are multi-cellular organisms.
-They reproduce through spores asexually or sometimes, sexually.
+Molds are multicellular microorganisms that grow in a form called hyphae.
+They reproduce through spores asexually and sometimes, sexually as well.
 A network of these molds, the hyphae forming tubular branches, contains the same genetic information and is considered as a single organism.
+In the food, molds can be observed to have a fuzzy appearance causing discoloration.
+They cause biodegradation of natural materials while playing an important part in biotechnology.
 While molds can be a health hazard, as spore inhalation can potentially cause allergic reactions and respiratory problems, there are cultured molds that help with food production.
-Also, molds are used in medicine preparation.
+Also, molds are used in medicine preparation such as antibiotics.

-Yeasts are single cell fungi that reproduce asexually or through binary fusion.
+Yeasts are single cell fungi that reproduce asexually or through binary fusion with over 1500 species described so far.
 They are commonly found in the ocean and are used popularly in food and beverage preparation.
-Yeasts are responsible for the production of beer, and other alcoholic beverages, like Japanese sake.
-The most common use of yeast however, would be for bread as a leavening agent.
-There is, however, some yeast that are pathogenic but they only affect people with compromised immune systems.
+Yeasts are used in the production of beer and other alcoholic beverages such as Japanese sake; this is done by the yeast Saccharomyces cerevisiae, which converts carbohydrates to carbon dioxide and alcohol.
+The most common use of yeast, however, would be for bread as a leavening agent.
+There is, however, some yeasts that are pathogenic, but they only affect people with compromised immune systems.

-2. Molds are multi-cellular colorful fungi that reproduce asexually or sexually and spread through spores.
-These organisms are harmful to our health in large quantities and it is best to keep them in check.
-There are some molds, however, that help in preparation of certain medicines, penicillin for example.
+• Molds are harmful to our health in large quantities and it is best to keep them in check.
+There are some molds, however, that help in preparation of certain medicines such as Penicillin.

 - Difference Between Bacteria and Yeast